Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Introduction

 \section{Introduction}

-The reuse of software components in modern software products results in the formation of complex software supply chains, leading to an increased attack platform for these products~\cite{kant2023dependencyhell, OSSRA_2024, sammak_interview_20224}.
-A key security strategy to mitigate this expanding attack surface is ensuring the authenticity of actors and integrity of artifacts by establishing provenance~\cite{okafor_sok, schorlemmer2025establishing}.
-Software signing is the strongest guarantee for establishing provenance~\cite{Schorlemmer_Kalu_Chigges_Ko_Ishgair_Bagchi_Torres-Arias_Davis_2024} and has been extensively advocated by academia, industry consortia, and government regulations~\cite{whitehouse_cybersecurity_2021, cooper_protecting_2018, cncf_2021}.
-To effectively implement this process, software signing tools--such as OpenPGP~\cite{openpgp_new}, Sigstore~\cite{newman_sigstore_2022}, and Notary~\cite{GitHub-notaryproject}--have been proposed and are currently used in practice to sign software artifacts.
+The reuse of software components in modern software production creates complex supply chains that are susceptible to the unauthorized introduction of code~\cite{willett2023lessons, OSSRA_2024, benthall_assessing_2017,ladisa_sok_2023}.
+To mitigate this risk, engineers need \textit{provenance}—evidence of actor authenticity and artifact integrity~\cite{okafor_sok}.
+Software signing provides the strongest guarantee of provenance currently available~\cite{Schorlemmer_Kalu_Chigges_Ko_Ishgair_Bagchi_Torres-Arias_Davis_2024} and has thus been widely advocated by academia, industry consortia, and government regulators~\cite{whitehouse_cybersecurity_2021, cooper_protecting_2018, cncf_2021, chandramouli2024strategies}.

-\JD{It would be nice to cite papers from good venues in the next sentence.} Although tooling has significantly advanced various technological fields~\cite{Shahriari2022, Seongsoo_Analysis_of_dl_2022, agrawal_study_containerization_2024, lattner_llvm_2004}, its impact on software signing must be carefully examined to maximize its benefits.
-While prior "Why Johnny Can't Encrypt" inspired studies have explored the usability of signing tools, their focus has been limited primarily to user interface design~\cite{whitten1999johnny_new, sheng2006johnny, ruoti2016johnny}.
-Furthermore, their evaluation techniques rely primarily on summative usability assessments (ease of use), which have been criticized for being difficult to measure and for providing limited insights to inform tool enhancements~\cite{chapanis1981evaluating, lewis2014usability}.
-The applicability of these studies is also constrained by their narrow focus on message (and email) signing and their reliance on novice volunteer participants, which limits the real-world relevance of their findings for \signs.

-Our work provides the first examination of the usability of tooling as a key factor influencing the adoption and practice of software signing.
-We conducted interviews with 13 experienced security practitioners to explore current software signing tools, with a focus on Sigstore as a case study.
-We apply a formative usability framework ~\cite{cresswell2020developing}, which emphasizes the iterative refinement of the studied \toolings option, to develop our study instruments.
-Our study explores usability in two categories: users’ experience with the specified tooling option and the usability of the tooling options with respect to other software signing tools.
-Our study thus explores three key themes: the evolution and motivations behind software signing tool adoption, limitations and challenges encountered with currently adopted tooling, and the specific implementations of adopted tools.

-Our results highlight the factors practitioners consider when adopting specific \signs tools, using a case study of a key \signs tool.
-This serves as formative feedback for tool designers, offering insights into the drivers of tool usage.
-We present these findings through a clear articulation of practitioners' challenges and the merits of using particular tools.
-Additionally, we found that practitioners' decisions to adopt a \signs tool are influenced by less commonly discussed factors, such as the tool’s community, relevant regulations and standards, and certain functionalities of modern \sign tools.